-- · Nevada has two different minimum wage rates. - · Nevada requires that employers provide a meal period of at least half an hour to employees working a continuous eight-hour period.
-Rest periods of at least 10 minutes are required for every four hours worked, or a major fraction of four hours (interpreted by regulation to mean at least three and a half continuous hours).

-- Overtime pay is required for non-exempt employees on a daily and weekly basis.
-Despite some overlap, Nevada's overtime exemptions differ from federal overtime exemptions. - · No tip credit is permitted to offset the minimum wage. - Sexual orientation, gender identity or expression, domestic violence victim status, traits associated with race (e.g., hair texture and protective hairstyles), and the need to use a service animal at work are additional protected categories in Nevada. - Employers may not discriminate based on an employee's use of a lawful product outside the employer's premises during non-working hours, as long as the use does not negatively affect the employee's ability to perform his or her job or the safety of others. - The Nevada Occupational Safety and Health Administration requires that safety training be provided to every new hire and that a safety person or committee be appointed (depending on the size of the employer). - Nevada's medical marijuana law requires that employers make reasonable accommodations for the medical needs of employees who use medical marijuana with a valid registry identification card in certain circumstances. - · Special drug testing rules apply. - Subject to certain exceptions, Nevada imposes mandatory paid time off requirements for private employers with 50 or more employees in Nevada. - Leave for school-related activities must be provided by employers of 50 or more employees. - · Domestic violence victim and pregnancy accommodations and leave are required in certain circumstances. - Employers must provide required uniforms and accessories at no cost to employees, and if not easily laundered, employers must clean them for free. - Nevada mandates paid covid vaccination leave for certain employers through December 31, 2023. - Nevada prohibits inquiries into prior wage history and provides the right to recall for employees in certain industries.
+- Nevada has two different minimum wage rates (until July 1, 2024). - Nevada requires that employers provide a meal period of at least half an hour to employees working a continuous eight-hour period.
+Rest periods of at least 10 minutes are required for every four hours worked, or a major fraction of four hours (interpreted by regulation to mean at least three and a half continuous hours). - Overtime pay is required for non-exempt employees on a daily and weekly basis.
+Despite some overlap, Nevada's overtime exemptions differ from federal overtime exemptions. - No tip credit is permitted to offset the minimum wage. - Sexual orientation, gender identity or expression, domestic violence and sexual assault victim status, traits associated with race (e.g. hair texture and protective hairstyles), and the need to use a service animal at work are additional protected categories in Nevada.
+(Sexual assault victim protections become effective January 1, 2024). - Employers may not discriminate based on an employee's use of a lawful product outside the employer's premises during non-working hours, as long as the use does not negatively affect the employee's ability to perform his or her job or the safety of others. - The Nevada Occupational Safety and Health Administration requires that safety training be provided to every new hire and that a safety person or committee be appointed (depending on the size of the employer). - Nevada's medical marijuana law requires that employers make reasonable accommodations for the medical needs of employees who use medical marijuana with a valid registry identification card in certain circumstances. - · Special drug testing rules apply. - Subject to certain exceptions, Nevada imposes mandatory paid time off requirements for private employers with 50 or more employees in Nevada.

+Leave for school-related activities must be provided by employers of 50 or more employees.

+- Domestic violence and sexual assault victim and pregnancy accommodations and leave are required in certain circumstances.
+(Sexual assault victim protections become effective January 1, 2024). - Employers must provide required uniforms and accessories at no cost to employees, and if not easily laundered, employers must clean them for free. - Nevada mandates paid COVID vaccination leave for certain employers through December 31, 2023. - Nevada prohibits inquiries into prior wage history and provides the right to recall for employees in certain industries.